DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Introduction

-The first step towards a comprehensive \ac{DBMC} networked system is an efficient \ac{MA} scheme.
-For example, \ac{MA} could ensure that a \ac{RX} \ac{BNM} can differentiate the content and sources of messages arriving from multiple \ac{TX} \acp{BNM}.
-In this paper, we present and evaluate a novel \ac{NOMA} scheme for \ac{DBMC} networks that provides benefits over classical orthogonal \ac{MA} schemes like \ac{TDMA} (higher throughput) and \ac{MDMA} (single-molecule-type), as shown in~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024}.
-Then, we propose a simple and effective protocol for parameter optimization and operation of the scheme.
-A simple schematic representation is shown in Figure~\ref{fig:overview}.
-In the following, we will thoroughly analyze the related work on \ac{MA} schemes for \ac{DBMC}, parameter optimization methods and protocols, identify remaining gaps, and outline the novel contributions of this work.
-This paper is a comprehensive extension of our previous work on \ac{NOMA} for \ac{DBMC} networks~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024} and error probability optimization for \ac{MA}~\cite{wietfeldErrorProbabilityOptimization2024c}.
+The first step towards a comprehensive \ac{DBMC} networked system is an efficient \ac{MA} scheme. \Ac{MA} can ensure that a \ac{RX} \ac{BNM} can differentiate the content and sources of messages arriving from multiple \ac{TX} \acp{BNM}.
+In this paper, we extend our previous \ac{DBMC-NOMA} baseline~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024} to the practically relevant asynchronous setting and analyze its performance for multiple \acp{TX}.
+Building on these insights, we propose DBMC-aNOMAly, a simple pilot-symbol-based protocol for parameter optimization and robust operation under random and time-varying synchronization offsets between \acp{TX}.
+A simple schematic representation is shown in Fig.~\ref{fig:overview}.